 - 1. OVW-sponsored training and technical assistance (TTA). - 2.
 OVW may conduct a program assessment or evaluation necessitating grantee involvement.
 Therefore, recipients may be expected to dedicate some OVW-funded time and resources to participating in an assessment or evaluation. - Create or expand a coordinated community response (CCR) team to oversee and guide project activities.
-The CCR must meet regularly to design a strategic plan, discuss project goals and activities, review successes and challenges, and ensure project activities are coordinated across the community served. - 4.
+The CCR must meet regularly to design a project implementation plan, discuss project goals and activities, review successes and challenges, and ensure project activities are coordinated across the community served. - 4.
 Provide crisis intervention for children, youth, and community members at all educational, outreach, and training events not specifically targeted to first responders or allied professionals. - 5.
+Cross-train project staff, partner organizations/programs, and CCR team members to expand their knowledge and skills to better understand each other's role(s) as well as improve the project and activities. - 6.
 Engage in a planning phase prior to project implementation.
 The planning phase is generally six months for new grantees and three months for continuation grantees.
-To complete the required planning activities, recipients will have access to \$75,000 of the total award funding.
+To complete the required planning activities, recipients will have access to \$50,000 of funding.
+The planning phase activities must include:

-New grantees: During the planning phase, new grantees must:
+New Grantees: During the planning phase, new grantees must:

-- A. Conduct a community strengths and needs assessment. - B. Develop a strategic plan for implementing project activities.
-The activities in the strategic plan must include all project partners and be submitted to OVW for review and approval. - C. Submit recipient and project partners' policies related to securing background checks of staff and volunteers who interact with children and youth, client confidentiality, parental consent, mandatory reporting, and information sharing.
+- 1. Conduct a community strengths and needs assessment. - Develop a strategic plan for implementing project activities.
+The strategic plan must include all required project partners and be submitted to OVW for review and approval. - 3.
+Submit recipient and project partners' policies related to securing background checks of staff and volunteers who interact with children and youth, client confidentiality, parental consent, and mandatory reporting.
 If no policies exist, the policies must be developed and submitted to OVW.